Photo by Deb Lindsey for The Washington Post

 Three easy and healthful additions, inspired by a classic Asian sandwich, turn an ordinary breakfast item into one with panache: tangy, quick pickled vegetables, a yogurt-based Sriracha-spiked sauce and a pile of fresh cilantro.
-All the elements can be prepped ahead so you can pull together a spectacular breakfast on even the busiest mornings.
+All the elements of this banh mi sandwich can be prepped ahead so you can pull together a spectacular breakfast on even the busiest mornings.

 Make Ahead: The vegetables need to marinate in the refrigerator for at least 1 hour, and up to 4 days.
 You will have about half of them left over, which can be used in other sandwiches, salads and rice bowls.
 The sauce can be refrigerated up to 4 days in advance.

 For the pickled vegetables

 ⅓ cup boiling water